 The Murray River is Australia's longest river and forms most of the state border between Victoria and New South Wales.
-The Murray region follows much of the river's journey through a diverse range of landscapes, encompassing cities, towns and communities located on the river itself and further inland.
+The Murray region follows much of the river's journey through a diverse range of landscapes.

 In the north-west of the state, the river flows through arid and dry land, with the irrigated vineyards and fruit growing farms around Mildura and Swan Hill providing a welcome oasis.
 South of Mildura and away from the river, desert bushes, isolated national parks and semi-dry lakes are all part of the landscape.